Estimated reading time: 6 minutes

 It’s necessary to plan and balance your finances as early as two months before school starts.

-This is why I wanted to talk about simple Budgeting guidance for students, so it becomes a natural ritual.
+I wanted to talk about simple budgeting guidance for students before the new school year so it becomes a ritual.

 It’s a ritual because budgeting basics work to incorporate a routine of money management.

-Related: Follow my 10 Step Mini Budgeting Series to find out how we started our monthly budget.
+Related: Follow my 10 Step Mini Budgeting Series to learn how we started our monthly budget.

-What Is Your Weekly Income or Allowance Sources?
+What Are Your Weekly Income or Allowance Sources?

-Firstly, a student needs to consider is how much money they earn in a week or month, regardless of their money source.
+Firstly, students must consider how much money they earn in a week or month, regardless of their source.

-The number you will be working with is always your net income, which you bring home.
+The number you will be working with is your net income, which you bring home.

-Leave the pre-tax income alone as that’s going to give you false hope and numbers.
+Leave the pre-tax income alone, as that will give you false hope and numbers.

-If you are working part-time, you can be confident that you will get paid as long as you put in the effort.
+If you work part-time, you can be confident that you will get paid if you put in the effort.

 On the other hand, people who get their allowance from their parents have to worry about their family’s expenses.